tapted/pub-dartlang/app/doc/package-layout.markdown

       README.md

 One file that's very common in open source is a README file that describes the project.
-This is especially important in pub.
-When you upload to [pub.dartlang.org](/), your README will be shown on the page for your package.
+This is especially important in Tavern.
+When you upload to [tavern.org](/), your README will be shown on the page for your package.
 This is the perfect place to introduce people to your code.

 If your README ends in `.md`, `.markdown`, or `.mdown`, it will be parsed as